cysouw/diathesis/text/c03_summaryDia.md

 ### *Präverb Vollapplikativ* {#sec:summary-praverb-vollapplikativ}

-The ~~Präverb Vollapplikativ~~ (full discussion in [@sec:preverb-applicative-antipassive]) is similar to the previous unmarked *Vollapplikativ*, combining an applicative and an antipassive diathesis.
+The ~~Präverb Vollapplikativ~~ (full discussion in [@sec:preverb-applicative-antipassive]) is similar to the previous unmarked *Vollapplikativ* in that it combines an applicative and an antipassive diathesis.
 Noteworthy, there appear to be only two antipassive strategies, using the prepositions *mit* and *in*, respectively.
 For example, with the diathesis from *schreiben* 'to write' to *beschreiben* 'to write on' [@next a] the written text *Buchstaben* 'letters' changes from an accusative to a *mit* prepositional phrase.
-Differently, with the diathesis from *graben* 'to dig' to *begraben* 'to bury' the dug entity *Loch* 'hole' changes from an accusative to an *in* prepositional phrase.
+Differently, with the diathesis from *graben* 'to dig' to *begraben* 'to bury' [@next b] the dug entity *Loch* 'hole' changes from an accusative to an *in* prepositional phrase.
 Both these prepositional phrases can be left unexpressed.

 In contrast to the few antipassive options, there is a wide variety of applicative strategies attested, i.e. many different prepositions can be promoted to accusative (see [@sec:preverb-applicative-antipassive] for all known examples).
-This asymmetry indicates that any *Vollapplikativ* is basically an applicative, but applied to verbs that already have an accusative argument.
-The German language disprefers multiple arguments with the same case, so the erstwhile accusative is demoted as another role is promoted to accusative.
-This corollary demotion is reminiscent of subject demotion with passives.
+This asymmetry indicates that any *Vollapplikativ* is basically an applicative, which is applied to verbs that already have an accusative argument.
+The German language disprefers multiple arguments in the same case, so the erstwhile accusative is demoted when another role is promoted to accusative.

 ::: ex
 a.
 Ich schreibe Buchstaben auf das Papier. \